 UNCLAIMED DIVIDEND TRANSFER TO INVESTORS EDUCATION AND PROTECTION FUND (IEPF)

 In terms of the provisions of the Companies Act 2013 the amount (dividends) thatremained unclaimed and unpaid for more than 7 years from the date become first due forpayment shall be transferred to IEPF (Fund).
-The Company has been intimating theshareholders to lodge their claim for payment due if any from time to time and suchclaims have been settled.
-In spite of constant and sincere efforts to pay theunclaimed dividend to the respective shareholders certain amount still remains unclaimed.
+Your Company has been intimating theshareholders to lodge their claim for payment due if any from time to time by sendingIndividual Reminder Letters Newspaper publication website disclosures etc. and any suchclaims after due verifications have been settled.
+This information is being mentioned inthe Annual Reports every year.
+In spite of constant and sincere efforts to pay theunclaimed dividend to the respective shareholders certain amount of dividend stillremains unclaimed.

 DIRECTORS RESPONSIBILITY STATEMENT

 a.
 In the preparation of Annual Accounts the applicable accounting standards have beenfollowed along with proper explanation relating to material departures.

 b.
 We have selected such Accounting Policies and applied them consistently and madejudgments and estimates that are reasonable and prudent to give a true and fair view ofthe state of affairs of the Company as at the end of March 31 2021 and of the profit/Loss of the Company for the year ended on that date.